Improve Your Ukulele Skills!

 Can you travel to me?

-I know I want to commit to 3 months/1 year of private lessons.
-Do you offer a discount if I pay upfront and in bulk?
+I know I want to commit to moths or years of private lessons with a teacher.
+Do you offer pre-paid discounts?

-The more you play – the less you pay – what a deal!
+The more you play – the less you pay!

 To ensure I can focus on each individual student, my teaching schedule is limited to 20 students each month.
-If my current roster is full after your Trial Lesson, I’ll add you to my waiting list and email you as soon as a seat opens up.
+If my current roster is full, you can sign up for the waiting list and I’ll email you as soon as a seat opens up.